SENDIASS top tips for when your child won’t go to school

 DON’T allow anyone to push you towards taking your child off roll at a school (AKA de-register them) and switch to Elective Home Education (EHE) to solve this problem.
 Home Ed can be a great option for families that choose this for themselves but it is not something you should do because of pressure or the threat of fines for non-attendance.
 It also means that you become solely responsible for meeting your child’s special educational needs.

 DO make sure you know the legal position and your child’s rights.
 As a parent, you are legally responsible for making sure your child receives a suitable education by attending school or via elective home education.
 But local authorities (LA) have to provide alternative education, or ‘education other than at school’ (EOTAS) to children who are not currently receiving an education by reason of illness, exclusion or otherwise.
-So if you and the school have tried all the right things to help your child attend and they really can’t go to school, the LA should provide them with an alternative such as home tuition or alternative provision.
+So, if you and the school have tried all the right things to help your child attend and they really can’t go to school, the LA should provide them with an alternative such as home tuition or alternative provision (but note this may only be for a few hours each week).
 This is pretty clear cut when it is a physical health problem but can be trickier when it is a mental health issue or unmet SEND.
 Ideally, you will have evidence from a health specialist, but it can legally be from your GP in some circumstances, for example if you are on the waiting list for CAMHS.
 See below for additional information about the legal position from national advice charity IPSEA.

 DO cooperate with the things the school or services working with your family ask you and your child to try, even if you are sceptical about whether they will work.
 Ultimately you will want to show that all reasonable alternatives have been tried, and sometimes things go better than we expect.
 On the other hand, if you think the proposed approach could be damaging for your child you need to explain why and look for evidence to back this up.